-Pursuant to article 108(a) and 112 of the Articles, Ms. MA Huijun, Mr. DAI Jian, Mr. LAI Aizhong and Mr. HUANG Shuhui shall retire by rotation at the forthcoming annual general meeting.
+Pursuant to articles 108(a) and 112 of the Company's articles of association, Ms. MA Huijun, Mr. DAI Jian, Mr. LAI Aizhong and Mr. HUANG Shuhui shall retire by rotation at the forthcoming annual general meeting.
 Mr. LIEW Swee Yean, Ms. WANG Ying and Mr. WONG Ka Shing, being directors appointed by the Board, will hold office until the forthcoming general meeting.